Remodel Or Move: Two Paths To Your Dream House

-The Cost Vs. Value report from Remodeling shows that you probably won’t get a return to make the work worth it.
-In fact, when looking at national averages, no home improvement projects allow you to recoup 100% of the costs.
 You’ll want to dig deeper into the specifics for your area and home before you make the final decision about whether you should remodel before you sell.

 Deciding whether to remodel or buy a new home is a personal decision that can be difficult to make.
 Give yourself enough time to do the right research to come up with the option that works best for you.

 When you take an honest look at what’s involved in the remodeling process, you might decide you’d rather avoid all the trouble and just start shopping for a new home – especially if your current home would need extensive work to meet all your needs.
 On the other hand, if you’re more of a “home is where the heart is” person who can’t imagine parting with your place, the work and inconvenience involved with a remodel might be worth it.